-The Cosumnes Community Services District (CCSD) provides parks and recreation to the cities of Elk Grove and Galt, as well as unincorporated areas in the region.
-The CCSD encompasses roughly 157 square miles and an estimated population of 169,100 people, of which 144,000 are in the Elk Grove area.
+The Cosumnes Community Services District (CCSD) provides parks and recreation to the City of Elk Grove, as well as unincorporated areas in the region.
+CCSD encompasses roughly 157 square miles, including the city limits of the City of Elk Grove (approximately 40 square miles), plus large unincorporated areas of Sacramento County.
+CCSD serves an estimated population of 169,100 people, of which 144,000 are in the Elk Grove area.
 CCSD currently operates over 85 parks, two community centers, four recreation centers, and two aquatic complexes.
 CCSD also provides many recreation programs and activities to residents within the district.
 CCSD is active in planning and constructing park sites and recreational facilities to meet service demands.
 CCSD follows a 10-step process to plan, design, and construct park projects.

-On average, it requires 2 years and 3 months to complete a small park project, 3 years and 6 months for larger projects.
+On average, it requires 2 years and 3 months to complete a small park project and 3 years and 6 months for larger projects.